 Where the design community meets.

-Portland, OR (US) Freelance Interactive Designer Joined almost 3 years ago
+Portland, OR (US) Freelance Interactive Designer Joined over 3 years ago

 My fave is Presentable, with Jeff Veen.
 Thoughtful and super friendly, with smart guests.